 #9.
 Ability To Achieve Financial Independence

-When you live debt free, you increase the chances of being able to afford retirement.
+When you live a debt free life, you increase the chances of being able to afford retirement.

-If you are buried in debt, you might not have been able to save enough to retire, but without debt, you now have hope.
+If you are buried in debt, you might not have been able to save enough to retire, but you now have hope without debt.

 Debt Free Living Tips | How To Live Debt Free